What’s next for migrant families separated at U.S.-Mexico border?

 The judge set up two deadlines for the federal government.
 All children under age 5 had to be reunited by July 10.
 The administration missed that deadline by two days when it completed reunifications of 57 children, but Sabraw has yet to rule on any kind of punishment.
 The ACLU has requested that the government be required to pay for mental health counseling for the children as punishment.

-The second deadline to reunite children 5-17 is today.
+The second deadline to reunite children 5-17 was Thursday.
 The government estimates there are 2,551 children in that category.

 The legal fight